Dragon Boat Races

 The main dragon boat festivals

-Throughout the Naha Haarii festival the 200,000 visitors will also be entertained by evening firework displays and various musical and traditional performances, and even Sumo wrestling.
+Throughout the Naha Haarii festival, the 200,000 visitors are entertained with evening firework displays and various musical and traditional performances, and even Sumo wrestling.

 |When?||3d to the 5th of March.|